-The 2010 Amendments reversed the fiduciary "lock-in" rule that had set the members of Kentucky LLC's in an unfavorable position vis-à-vis fiduciaries in other Kentucky business entities.
-Directors and officers of a corporation are fiduciaries to the corporation;142 absent truly extraordinary circumstances they have a unilateral power to resign from those positions and terminate their ongoing fiduciary obligations.143 Likewise, general partners in a general or a limited partnership are fiduciaries144 (as well as mutual agents) of the partnership and the other partners; they enjoy a unilateral power to resign as general partners and thereby terminate their ongoing fiduciary obligations.
-143 Likewise, obligations.145 On the other hand, shareholders, qua shareholders, are not fiduciaries to either the corporation or to the other shareholders, 146 and have no right to resign.
-Similarly, absent extraordinary circumstances, limited partners in a limited partnership are not
+Directors and officers of a corporation are fiduciaries to the corporation;106 absent truly extraordinary circumstances, they have a unilateral power to resign from those positions and thereby terminate their ongoing fiduciary obligations.107 General partners in a general or a limited partnership are fiduciaries108 (as well as mutual agents) of the partnership and the other partners; they enjoy a unilateral power to resign as general partners and thereby terminate their ongoing fiduciary obligations.109 Shareholders, qua shareholders, are not fiduciaries either to the corporation or to the other shareholders110 and have no right to resign.
+Absent extraordinary circumstances, limited partners in a limited partnership are not fiduciaries.
+While certain statutes have afforded them the power to resign,111 this power is based upon economics and not fiduciary law.
+Therefore, the general rule is that fiduciaries have the power to unilaterally withdraw from the office giving rise to the fiduciary obligations.